LCRA Griffith League Ranch Application (2018)

 - approximately 160 to 180 feet at the existing LCRA wells near Lake Bastrop.

-Study on the impacts of LCRA’s Griffith League Ranch groundwater pumping on the Carrizo, Calvert Bluff, Simsboro and Hooper Aquifers and the Colorado River.
+Study on the impacts of LCRA’s Griffith League Ranch groundwater pumping on the Carrizo, Calvert Bluff, Simsboro and Hooper formations and the Colorado River.

 Environmental Stewardship retained groundwater hydrologist George Rice to use the same GMA-12 Groundwater Availability Model (GMA-12 GAM) used by the Lost Pines Groundwater Conservation District — as required by the State — to evaluate the impact of LCRA’s requested Griffith League Ranch pumping over the 50-year planning period from 2010-2060.
-Not only the Simsboro Aquifer, but also the Calvert Bluff and Hooper aquifers in the Carrizo-Wilcox Aquifer Group will be impacted by the LCRA’s pumping.
-It should be noted that the District, in its permitting process, reports the impacts of LCRA’s proposed pumping solely on the Simsboro Aquifer, the formation where the LCRA wells would be located.
+Not only the Simsboro formation, but also the Calvert Bluff and Hooper formations in the Carrizo-Wilcox Aquifer Group will be impacted by the LCRA’s pumping.
+It should be noted that the District, in its permitting process, reports the impacts of LCRA’s proposed pumping solely on the Simsboro formation, the formation where the LCRA wells would be located.
 The report also includes predicted impacts on the Colorado River and its tributaries.
-The District does not consider either impacts on other Aquifers or impacts on the Colorado River.
+The District does not consider either impacts on other aquifer formations or impacts on the Colorado River.